Anatomy of a Brewery Count

 After a recent review, the number we’ve currently settled on is a whopping 147, and that doesn’t even include a half dozen more that are likely to open before year’s end.
 But admittedly, it all depends on how you define a “Massachusetts brewery.”
 For us, it’s any licensed beer maker that has its own brewery here, is contract brewed here, or originated here and maintains strong roots in the Bay State.
 It’s somewhat of a liberal definition, but one we feel comfortable with.
 Here’s a breakdown of where different breweries fit in.

 The first category, brands with their own brick and mortar space, represent the lion’s share.
 All the rest have their beer contract brewed somewhere else.
 Of the brick & mortars, 111 are visitable: meaning you can walk in, taste and buy beer to go, or even enjoy a pint on the premises.
 An astonishing 100 breweries now serve full pours at their brewpubs or taprooms, and that’s a number that will continue to grow.

 You Don’t Have to Go Home, But You Can’t Drink Here

 You can find any one of those visitable breweries by referencing our regional map pages.
 The breakdown is as follows: Western Mass. currently has 23 visitable breweries, Central Mass. has 26, there are 20 in Metro Boston, another 16 in the Northeast, and 26 in the fast-growing Southeast.
 Note that Fort Hill Brewery is currently closed for renovations, but plans to open later this month.
 Check their Facebook page for updates.
 Another visitable brewery of note is newbie Vanished Valley in Ludlow.
 Technically, they’re probably a production brewery, as they don’t actually have a taproom, nor do they provide samples.
 You will find their beer on tap right next door, though, at their sister restaurant, Europa.
-Additionally, cans and growlers of their fast-selling beers are available from a tent in their parking lot on Wednesdays.
+Additionally, cans and growlers of their fast-selling beers are available from a tent in their parking lot on Wednesdays and Saturdays.